 - In Guardian Fairy Michel, since nature is out of balance, sharks attack Donna and her son Will in episode 3.

-- The Physical Impossibility of Death in the Mind of Someone Living by Damien Hirst is a piece of art (in a wide sense) consisting of a dead shark preserved in blue-colored formaldehyde, made in 1991.
+- The Physical Impossibility of Death in the Mind of Someone Living by Damien Hirst is a piece of art (for a given definition of art, anyway) consisting of a dead shark preserved in blue-colored formaldehyde, made in 1991.

 - The Giant Shark and Hammerhead Shark from Magic: The Gathering.
 Unfortunately, since they're sharks, they can only attack if the opposing planeswalker is near a body of water (i.e. they have islands).
 And since your character is a planeshifting physical god, you can turn your opponents' lands into islands with certain spells.

 - Prior the ZEXAL era: Corroding Shark and Cyber Shark, a zombie/robot shark respectively, Metabo Shark, Deepsea Shark, Shark Cruiser, a shark ship, Man-Eating Black Shark, Great White Terror, Misairuzame, a missile shark, Abyssal Kingshark, and the Great White, a giant shark with hands.

 - Thanks to Shark's Shark deck, Shark cards have become an actual archetype.
 Shark decks are pretty offensive and they are capable of Xyz Summoning Xyz Shark monsters: Submersible Carrier Aero Shark, Shark Caesar, Shark Fortress, Bahamut Shark, Number 32: Shark Drake, Number C32: Shark Drake Veiss, Number 37: Hope Woven Dragon Spider Shark, and Number 47: Nightmare Shark.